Eva-Kuk/unique-wings/README.md

 | date_posted | DateTime     | auto_now_add=True                 |

-4. ## Skeleton
+## 4. Skeleton

 ## Wireframes mockups

 Below are the wireframes created in advance of starting the project.
 I used the wireframing software [Balsamiq](https://balsamiq.com/) for this project.
 The initial wireframes do not differ much from the final version.
 Visually, I centered the login and register form, I also decided to allow registered users to add, edit and delete comments for blogs and products, and I add ratings.
 I have also decided to change blog page and display blog articles as four cards in a row.
-I found it better UX than previous version.
+I found it better UX than the previous version.

 **HOME PAGE**

 ![home page](wireframes/home.png)